MindscapeHQ/raygun4android/RELEASING.md

 Official development or production releases of Raygun4Android are usually done by the Raygun team.
 This file documents the setup needed to do snapshot and production releases.

-The release process is implemented in the Gradle file `provider/maven-central-publish.gradle` which uses the `com.vanniktech.maven.publish` plugin.
+The release process is configured in `provider/build.gradle.kts` which uses the `com.vanniktech.maven.publish` plugin.

 Plugin documentation can be found here: https://vanniktech.github.io/gradle-maven-publish-plugin/central/